 A minimum 6 months and ideally a full year of slow detoxification combined with nutrient dense dietary preparation is wise.
 Toxic babies born to toxic mothers are more likely to have allergies and even be allergic to their own mother’s breastmilk.
 Autoimmune issues, behavioral problems and excessive crying characterize babies born with a large toxic load according to Nutritionist Kaayla T. Daniel PhD.

-Above all, detoxification in preparation for pregnancy should be gentle!
+Above all, efforts to detox your body for pregnancy should be gentle!
 Long juice fasts or doing the Master Cleanse is totally unnecessary.
 There is no need to stress and strain the body with fasting or highly restrictive diets to get highly effective results.

 Safely Detox Your Body for Pregnancy